braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/subscription_and_usage.md

 ## Most used events and attributes by app

-The **Most Used Events and Attributes By App** tab is a useful tool to understand the drivers of your attribute and custom event data point consumption.
+Under **Most Used Events and Attributes By App**,  you can check the drivers of your attribute and custom event data point consumption.

 ![Most Used Events and Attributes By App][4]